-The hole in the pedestal (C) Fig.6 can be used to fill the pedestal with sand or concrete to provide more ballast.
+Fold the metal flap (C) Fig. 6D down and out of the way to fill the pedestal with sand or concrete to provide more ballast.

 NOTE: If sand is used, pour a small amount of concrete or similar material in the pedestal to prevent sand leakage through the seams.

-In addition to showing the location of the bolt (A) Fig. 7 also shows that additional ballast can be added in the lathe bed (B).
-Steel bars, or other heavy material can be inserted into the lathe bed to provide more weight.
+In addition to showing the location of the bolts (A and B), Fig. 7 also shows that additional ballast can be added in the lathe bed (C).
+Steel bars or other heavy material can be inserted into the lathe bed to provide more weight.

-NOTE: Use a good quality furniture wax on the lathe bed (C) Fig. 7 to allow for smoother movement of the headstock, tool rest, and tailstock and to prevent rust.
+NOTE: Use a good quality furniture wax on the lathe bed (C) Fig. 7 to allow for smoother movement of the headstock, tool rest, and tailstock, and to prevent rust.